 What to Prepare Before Seeking Help

-Before seeking out a treatment program for yourself or a loved one, do some basic leg work to ensure you have the necessary information.
+Before seeking out an outpatient treatment program for yourself or a loved one, you will want to ensure you have the necessary information.
 Try to find out:

 - How long the substance use has been going on.

-- How much of the substance is being used consistently.
+- How much of the substance is being consistently used.

 - If any other drugs are being abused at the same time.